andreab1997/andreab1997.github.io/_pages/about.md

 Teaching activity
 -----------------

 During my Ph.D.
-I was assistant professor for several bachelor and master courses.
+I was teaching assistant for several bachelor and master courses.
 My teaching activity consisted mostly in exercises lessons and tutoring.

 I also supervised three master thesis, all focused on the topic of *explainable AI*.
 The main goal of these thesis was to obtain a more